Bay St. George South

 Bay St. George South is a local service district and designated place in the Canadian province of Newfoundland and Labrador on the south coast of Bay St. George, a large bay on the west coast of the island of Newfoundland.
 Bay St. George South consists nine communities, namely Heatherton, Robinsons, Cartyville, McKay's, Jeffrey's, St. David's, St. Fintan's, Lock Leven en Highlands.

 In 2016 the local service district had 1,103 inhabitants.

 Geography

 Bay St. George South is in Newfoundland within Subdivision B of Division No. 4.

 Demographics

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Bay St. George South recorded a population of 1103 living in 541 of its 819 total private dwellings, a change of from its 2011 population of 1229.
 With a land area of 120.64 km2, it had a population density of in 2016.

 Government

 Bay St. George South is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
-The chair of the LSD committee is Lloyd Harnum.
+The chair of the LSD committee is Theresa Gillam.